openshift/ptp-operator/test/DEVELOPERS.md

 Some helper functions were created for this test case:
   - `RunPrometheusQueryWithRetries`: Runs a prometheus query and retries it in case the "curl" command fails or the result is not the expected.
 The function accepts a callback function that will be called with the response obtained.
 If the function is not nil and it returns false, there will be a new attempt.
 For this test case, the query has the template `rate(container_cpu_usage_seconds_total{namespace="%s", container="%s", pod="%s"}[%s])`
   - `GetContainerCpuUsage`: Gets the cpu usage of a ptp container.
-Calls "RunPrometheusQueryWithRetries" with the corresponding pod and container names and the ptp namespace "openshift-ptp".
+Calls "RunPrometheusQueryWithRetries" with the corresponding pod and container names and the ptp namespace "ptp".
   - `GetPodTotalCpuUsage`: Gets the total cpu usage of a ptp pod.
-Calls "RunPrometheusQueryWithRetries" with the corresponding pod name and the ptp namespace "openshift-ptp".
+Calls "RunPrometheusQueryWithRetries" with the corresponding pod name and the ptp namespace "ptp".
 The container name is set to empty string "".
   - `GetCadvisorScrapeInterval`: As the `rate` function needs at least two samples to work, this function is used to get the current scrape interval that is used to scrape the kubelet's cadvisor, which is the module that exposes the cpu usage metric we're looking for.
 The test case won't run if the configured time-window is lower than twice the cadvisor scrape interval.
 The scrape interval is configured in the prometheus ServiceMonitor resource, so the prometheus go-client is used to get this value:
 	```
 	$ oc get servicemonitors.monitoring.coreos.com -n openshift-monitoring kubelet